 ✔️ Flip your focus.

 Instead of worrying about putting yourself at ease, focus on putting OTHERS at ease.
-With your attention centered around making someone else feel comfortable, calm, and confident, you’ll naturally embody these qualities as you talk.
+With your attention pointing toward making someone else feel comfortable, calm, and confident, you’ll naturally embody these qualities as you speak.
 It’ll leave everyone feeling less nervous and more connected.

 ✔️ Speak with intention..